By Justin Batesâ€©For The Herald Bulletin

 The Herald Bulletin

-Shenandoah shot 55 percent from the field, including 5-of-9 from 3-point range while Daleville was at 30 percent shooting, including 2-of-9 from behind the arc.
+Frankton shot 58 percent from the field, including 20-of-30 through three quarters and also made 5-of-9 shots from 3-point range.
+Madison-Grant finished at 38 percent shooting, including 4-of-12 from behind the arc.